Melanated-Cyber-Kings/Class7-Homework/My Homework/03-Week/killercoda.md

 [🔝 Back to Top](#top)

-## Start with non default settings
+## Start with non Default Settings
 Many of options we used before can be executed directly from the command line.
 Here are the examples:

 top -o %MEM - run top with processes sorted by memory.